godotengine/godot-docs/getting_started/workflow/best_practices/autoloads_versus_internal_nodes.rst

 .. note::

    Autoload is not exactly a Singleton.
-Nothing prevents you from instancing copies of an auto-loaded node.
-It is only a tool that makes a node load automatically at the root of your scene tree, regardless of your game's node structure or the scene you try.
+Nothing prevents you from instantiating copies of an auto-loaded node.
+It is only a tool that makes a node load automatically as a child of the root of your scene tree, regardless of your game's node structure or which scene you run, e.g. by pressing the ``F6`` key.

+   As a result, you can get the auto-loaded node, for example an autoload called ``Sound``, by calling ``get_node("/root/Sound")``.